taivastiuku/derpibooru-explorer/README.rst

 Changelog
 ---------
+v1.1.6  - Add and remove significant whitespaces to work with new styling

+v1.1.5  - Configuration option to remove stars

 v1.1.4  - Add to queue button toggles item in queue instead of adding

 v1.1.3  - Bugfix for keyboard faving